openSUSE/news-o-o/_posts/2011-04-20-opensuse-servers-with-one-click.markdown

 - services
 ---

-Everybody knows openSUSE offers a great desktop experience; but its also a perfect fit for servers! Â Go download the [Installation DVD](http://software.opensuse.org/114/en) (or use one of the [manufactured DVD](http://en.opensuse.org/Buy_openSUSE)s) and we'll see how easy YaST makes it to setup a variety of specialized servers.
+Everybody knows openSUSE offers a great desktop experience; but its also a perfect fit for servers!
+Go download the [Installation DVD](http://software.opensuse.org/114/en) (or use one of the [manufactured DVD](http://en.opensuse.org/Buy_openSUSE)s) and we'll see how easy YaST makes it to setup a variety of specialized servers.

 During the course of a normal installation, the opportunity to add servers is slightly hidden.
-The last step before an actual installation is the Installation Overview. Â At this point, you can see a list of selected software patterns. Â Either click the "Software" header, or click "Software..." on the "Change..." menu. Â At this point, you will be presented with a list of available software patterns, including the Server Functions patterns: simply check off any servers you would like to install and click "OK" to return to your normal installation!
+The last step before an actual installation is the Installation Overview.
+At this point, you can see a list of selected software patterns.
+Either click the "Software" header, or click "Software..." on the "Change..." menu.
+At this point, you will be presented with a list of available software patterns, including the Server Functions patterns: simply check off any servers you would like to install and click "OK" to return to your normal installation!

 [![](/wp-content/uploads/2011/02/openSUSE-installation-screenshot-change-software.jpg)](/wp-content/uploads/2011/02/openSUSE-installation-screenshot-change-software.jpg) [![](/wp-content/uploads/2011/02/openSUSE-installation-screenshot-pattern-selection1.jpg)](/wp-content/uploads/2011/02/openSUSE-installation-screenshot-pattern-selection1.jpg)